 Work plan and cooperation with stakeholders

 In Germany, there are already numerous actors who are committed to combating food waste.
 Close cooperation with these initiatives, companies and institutions is at the core of the project.

 In a first step (mapping), relevant actors and institutions from nutrition education, civil society, business, science, consumer protection, existing networks and initiatives against food waste, the participants and prize winners of the national competition Zu gut für die Tonne!, public institutions and other stakeholders will be identified at the beginning of the project.

 In a second step, the actors will be contacted and an assessment of approaches for interventions that have already been applied or that are in the phase of planning and development is undertaken.
 Initiatives or actors who want to test new or further developed approaches to reduce food waste in private households are offered support by the project team in the development and evaluation of the measures.

 The aim of the project is to test and evaluate a selection of different interventions.
 Attention will be paid to a diversity of approaches in terms of target groups, content-related starting points (e.g. with regard to relevant household practices: planning, purchasing, storage, preparation, consumption, disposal) and last but not least to the type of interventions (information campaigns, training of specific skills, use of reward systems, (self-)commitment, campaigns to influence social norms, etc.).
-Starting point of the selection is the assumption, - confirmed among others in the EU research project REFRESH - that existing interventions often aim at awareness raising and providing information on the consequences of food waste.
+The starting point of the selection is the assumption, – confirmed among others in the EU research project REFRESH - that existing interventions often aim at awareness raising and providing information on the consequences of food waste.
 According to the current state of research, however, measures to improve practical skills (food storage, preparation, use of leftovers, etc.) or measures to influence social norms have a higher potential to reduce food waste, but are still used much less frequently.
-Testing the impact of these kind of interventions is therefore among the subtargets of the project.
+Testing the impact of these kinds of interventions is therefore among the subtargets of the project.